 Noa represents both Israeli and foreign corporations and individuals in a wide range of commercial and administrative matters.

-Noa specializes in complex, high-value disputes, with a focus on securities, corporate and commercial cases, class actions, insolvency, real estate and civil-related disputes, tenders, and administrative law.
+Noa specializes in complex, high-value disputes, with a focus on securities, corporate and commercial law, class actions, insolvency, real-estate and civil-related disputes, tenders, and administrative law.

 Interdisciplinary Center Herzliya, LL.B, B.A, 2003